LDC-ar/ecommerce-app/README.md

 1.- The modal showing the products in the cart and all its functions to add or remove products, including cleaning the entire cart.\
 2.- The shopping cart keeps the products even if the site is reloaded, it is persistent.\
-3 .- Animations of elements such as images, text, transitions.\
+3 .- Animations of elements such as images, text, buttons, transitions.\
 4 .- Variation between Carrousel products in version for mobile devices and product grid for larger screens.\
 5.- Modals with details of each product showing more features of it.